for instruments

 Members save 15%.
 Join or sign in.

-The essay is rounded out by a detailed review of works from 2020-2025 for antique organs, banjos, saxophones, fiddles, and marching band percussion—often animated by electro-mechanical or computer-controlled processes.
-Throughout, meaning is found both in the physicality of the sound and the stories embedded in the objects that produce it.
+The essay is rounded out by a review of works from 2020–2025 for antique organs, banjos, saxophones, fiddles, and marching-band percussion—often animated by electro-mechanical or computer-controlled processes.
+Here, meaning emerges both from the physicality of sound and from the stories embedded in the things that produce it.

 Part material history, part autobiography, for instruments resists singular narratives, embracing ambivalence, instability, and the entanglement of past and present.
 Olencki’s music moves fluidly across disciplines, geographies, and temporalities, rejecting fixed categories in favor of a practice that, in their words, seeks the “tethers in between.”

-Weston Olencki is a musician and composer, originally from South Carolina, living and working now in Berlin.
+Weston Olencki is a musician and composer based in Berlin.

 Specifications